gfscott/eleventy-plugin-embed-everything/README.md

 ### Lite YouTube Embed

-✨ **New in v1.4.0:** Use the [Lite YouTube Embed](https://github.com/paulirish/lite-youtube-embed) instead of the standard YouTube iframe.
+You can use the [Lite YouTube Embed](https://github.com/paulirish/lite-youtube-embed) instead of the standard YouTube iframe.
 In many circumstances this is a performance win because it delays loading the iframe element until the user clicks play.

 Be aware that the Lite version defaults to [loading two files from the jsDelivr CDN](https://cdn.jsdelivr.net/gh/paulirish/lite-youtube-embed@master/src/).
 It loads these files once on any HTML page that includes an embed.
 You can override both resource URIs if you want to load from a different source, such as [unpkg](https://unpkg.com/browse/lite-youtube-embed@0.0.0/src/) or your own server.